backblaze-b2-samples/b2-twelvelabs-example/README.md

 The app shows how to:

 * Submit videos stored in Backblaze B2 for indexing by Twelve Labs.
-* Retrieve data associated with indexed videos, such as thumbnails, logos, transcripts, etc, and store it in Backblaze B2.
-* Perform deep semantic search on the video index across multiple modalities: visual, conversation, text and logos.
+* Perform deep semantic search on the video index across both visual and audio modalities.
 * Display search results, allowing the user to drill down and view segments of video returned by the search.

 ## User Experience